roblatour/esp32PortainerMonitor/README.md

  - user defined refresh rate

 ## The open source code provides an example of how to:
- - access Portiainer info via the Portainer API
+ - access Portainer info via the Portainer API
  - write to a virtual window which is scrollable on a touch TFT display

 ## Hardware